oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

     - Associate the SQL Firewall violation policy to your target database

+        - Ensure that your compartment is selected, otherwise please click on "**Change Compartment**"
         - Select **Selected targets only (up to 10)** and choose *`DBSeclabs_DB23ai-freepdb1`*
         - Select **Selected policies only** and choose *`SQL Firewall violations`*